yetanotherco/zkRust/README.md

         └── main.rs
 ```

 The user may also define a `input()`, `output()` functions, in addition to `main()`.
-The `input()` and `output()` functions define code that runs outside of the zkVM before and after the zkVM generates a proof of the computation.
+The `input()` and `output()` functions define code that runs outside of the zkVM before and after the zkVM generates a proof of the users program.
 The `input()` function executes before the zkVM code is executed and allows the user to define inputs passed to the VM such as a deserialized Tx or data fetched from an external source at runtime.
 Within the `main()` (guest) function the user may write information from the computation performed in the zkVM to an output buffer to be used after proof generation.
 The `output()` defines code that allows the user to read the information written to that buffer of the and perform post-processing of that data.

 ![](./assets/zkRust_execution_flow.png)

 The user may specify (public) inputs into the VM (guest) code using `zk_rust_io::write()` as long on the type of Rust object they want to input into the VM implements [Serialize](https://docs.rs/serde/latest/serde/trait.Serialize.html).
-Within there `main()` function the user may read in these inputs to there program by specifying `zk_rust_io::read()`.
+Within there `main()` function the user may read in these inputs to there program via `zk_rust_io::read()`.
 They can also output data computed during the execution phase of the code within the VM program by commiting it to the VM output via `zk_rust_io::commit()`.
 To read the output of the output of the VM program the user declares `zk_rust_io::out()`, which reads and deserializes the committed information from the VM output buffer.

 The `zk_rust_io` crate defines function headers that are not inlined and are purely used as compile time symbols to ensure a user can compile there Rust code before running it within one of the zkVM available in zkRust.